pjanuario/todo-api-nodejs/README.md

 6. As a user I should be able to set a due date on a item. => It's covered by feture 4.
 7. As a user I should be able to sort my todo list by due date.
 8. As a user I should be able to sort my todo list by priority. => It's covered by feture 7.
-9. As a user I should be able to set a item as completed.
+9. As a user I should be able to set a item as completed (and list completed items).
 10. As a user I should be able to assign a task to another user using github id.
 11. As a user I should be able to list tasks assigned to a github user